Best daily deals

 Adam Birney / Android Authority

-While Chrome is a perfectly safe web browser, its privacy record is questionable.
-Google collects a disturbingly large amount of user data, including location, search history, and site visits.
-Google says it does all this to improve its services — like helping you find a sweater or a coffee shop similar to the one you previously bought or visited.
-However, there’s a good argument to make that Google is actually gathering all this data for its own marketing purposes.
-It’s no coincidence that Google runs the world’s largest advertising network, after all.
-Because Mozilla is a non-profit company, they don’t have the same financial incentive to collect user data.
+We should note that Google’s privacy record is questionable.
+The company collects a disturbingly large amount of user data, including location, search history, and site visits.
+Google says it does all this to improve its services — like helping you find a sweater or coffee shop similar to one you previously checked out.
+Google does happen to run the world’s largest advertising network, however, whereas Mozilla is a non-profit organization.

 Part of Chrome’s appeal is the seamless integration of Google’s ecosystem.
-For instance, syncing open tabs across devices is done automatically, making it convenient when you want to do something like continue reading an article you didn’t finish earlier.
-You can share open tabs between devices on Firefox too.
-Still, the process is done manually, which perhaps isn’t as convenient but does give you more control over what shows up where.
+For instance, syncing open tabs across devices is done automatically, making it convenient when you want to do something like continue reading an article.
+You can also share open tabs between devices on Firefox, but the process is done manually.

-Chrome and Firefox both support multiple user profiles and allow you to sync things like passwords, bookmarks, and browsing history across all your devices.
-Firefox, however, has the added security of a primary password that keeps all the saved logins and passwords under an additional set of locks and keys.
+Chrome and Firefox each support multiple user profiles and allow you to sync things like passwords, bookmarks, and browsing history.
+Firefox has the added security of a primary password that keeps saved logins and passwords under an extra lock and key.

 Firefox vs Chrome: Which one is right for you?

 While both browsers are reasonably secure regarding privacy, Firefox is the clear winner in protecting your digital ID and data.
-Google, on the other hand, may keep your information from hackers but not from itself.
-I’d recommend trying both browsers to see which one you like best for practical purposes.
+Google keeps your information away from hackers, but not necessarily from itself.
+I’d recommend trying both browsers to see which one you like best.
 You can use Firefox for those moments when privacy matters and Chrome for when you need to access the Google ecosystem.
-Yet, with the growing number of data breaches, Firefox may be the right choice in the long run for those of us who value protecting our privacy online.
+Yet, with the growing number of data breaches, Firefox may be the right choice in the long run for those who value our online privacy.

 FAQs